shankar-cv/KPZ-Decouple/README.md

 # KPZ-Decouple
-Computational algebra for research on Tensor decompositions with applications to coupled KPZ equations.
+Computational algebra and Tensor decompositions for coupled KPZ equations.
 Authors: Sunder Sethuraman and Shankar Venkataramani.

 Acknowledgements: This Mathematica code was developed to support the findings of the paper, "COUPLED KPZ EQUATIONS AND THEIR DECOUPLEABILITY"